Skip to main content

 • Lesson objectives – if this lesson is linked to a course or unit, Monsha will pull in objectives automatically (you can edit them too)

-Select the sections you want in your plan and arrange them in your preferred order:
+3. Select the sections to include in your plan and arrange them in your preferred order:

 • At a glance